 Jetting During the Plastic Moulding Process

+A jetting defect in injection molding can occur when the solidification process happens unevenly.
 In order to create a smooth, streamlined plastic injection moulding without any jetting, it is important to use the perfect injection pressure for your product to avoid initial streams solidifying before the product is finished.
 We have years of experience perfecting the plastic injection moulding process so make it our priority to provide an exceptional product and service each and every time.
 Our innovative machinery calculates the exact pressure needed for every moulding whilst our mould designs optimise for a smooth finish.

 Our experienced and highly trained team are fully equipped to deal with the nuances of plastic injection moulding to ensure an industry-leading product each and every time.
 If you are looking for state-of-the-art plastic injection mouldings from a source you can trust, get in touch with the team here at Fern Plastics and find out more about what we can offer you.
 Get in touch online or call 01902 758282 for more.